 Cheryl is Acting Chief Executive of the Sydney Children’s Hospitals Network.

 She joined the Network in 2011 in the role of Director of Clinical Integration and has worked in Health for 25 years.
 Her previous roles include nursing, research, education and executive management in specialist referral hospitals in Sydney and Adelaide.

 She has a Diploma in Applied Science, a Bachelor of Nursing, a Masters of Health Service Management and is a Student of Lean (Green Belt).

-Cheryl is an Adjunct Associate Professor in the Sydney Medical School and Faculty of health sciences.
+Cheryl is an Adjunct Associate Professor in the Sydney Medical School and Faculty of Health Sciences at the University of Sydney.
 She is committed to developing people and their processes to evolve models supporting safe service delivery, while enabling innovation in healthcare.